janetlndavis/github-workflow-activity/activity.md

   commits.
 - Maintainer, through the pull-request, ask contributors to squash their work into a single commit.
 - Help contributors to [squash their commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) into a single   commit and push it.
+(Note you will have to use the command line.
+NetBeans does not yet provide support for squashing commits.)
 - Maintainer, accept the pull-requests once it contains the same work, but only a single commit.
 - Contributors, don't forget to clean up.